Advancing Quantum Otto Engine Performance via Additional Magnetic Field and Effective Negative Temperature: Introduction

 \section{Introduction}

 The goal of a thermal machine is to maximize the work which is obtained from the conversion of heat through a reversible process \cite{Francisco_Entropy_2020}.
-For instance, they have been used to store energy like in batteries, to decrease the temperature in quantum refrigerators, and to produce motion, essential to manufacture vehicles.
 In the middle of last century, it was discovered that the efficiencies of thermal machines can be qualitatively improved if they are built using quantum systems having finite or infinite dimensions \cite{Scovil_PRL_1959, Gemmer_QT_book, Sebastian_book, Sebastian_Review_AVS_2022}.
 By exploiting atomic coherence, a quantum Carnot engine containing a heat bath of three-level atoms was found which can provide higher efficiency than that can be obtained by classical engine \cite{Scully_Science_2003, Scully_Science_2003}.
-Heat engines have been studied with different reservoirs including squeezed \cite{Jan_PRX_2017, Assis_JOP_2021, Yanchao_PhysicaA_2020, Rafael_PRB_2022, Hardal_PRE_2017, Scully_PRL_2001, Huang_PRE_2012, Zagoskin_PRB_2012, Abah_PRL_2014, Ferdi_PRE_2014, Rui_PRE_2015, Xiao_PLA_2018, Niedenzu_Nature_2018, Wang_PRE_2019, Assis_PRE_2020}, spin \cite{Jackson_PRA_2018}, superconducting reservoirs \cite{Rafael_PRB_2022, Hardal_PRE_2017}, etc. Importantly, current technological advances promise to build such reservoirs in physical systems like trapped ions, cavity QED, nuclear magnetic resonance (NMR) etc \cite{Murch_Nature_2013, Carvalho_PRL_2001, Werlang_PRA_2008, Pielawa_PRL_2007, Werlang1_PRA_2008, Prado_PRL_2009, Verstraete_Nature_2009, Hama_PRL_2018, Lovric_PRA_2007, Alvarez_PRL_2011}.
+Heat engines are typically designed to operate between two equilibrium reservoirs although non-equilibrium reservoirs (engineered by varying external parameters) can also drive heat engines.
+Therefore, nonequilibrium reservoirs are often referred to as engineered reservoirs, especially when they are created or manipulated by varying external parameters to achieve specific non-equilibrium conditions.
+The presence of resources like quantum coherence \cite{Scully_Science_2003}, quantum correlations~\cite{Dillenschneider_EPL_2009, Llobet_PRX_2015}, and squeezed thermal reservoirs~\cite{ Scully_PRL_2001, Yanchao_PhysicaA_2020, Rafael_PRB_2022, Abah_PRL_2014, Jan_PRX_2017} in these heat engines is responsible for larger efficiency than the Carnot efficiency although this does not violate the second law of thermodynamics (see also Refs. \cite{Niedenzu_Nature_2018, Dillenschneider_EPL_2009, Huang_PRE_2012, Abah_EPL_2014, Abah_PRL_2014, Hardal2015, Niedenzu_2016, Manzano_PRE_2016, Jan_PRX_2017, Bijay_PRB_2017}).
+Furthermore, heat engines have been studied with different reservoirs including squeezed \cite{Jan_PRX_2017, Assis_JOP_2021, Yanchao_PhysicaA_2020, Rafael_PRB_2022, Hardal_PRE_2017, Scully_PRL_2001, Huang_PRE_2012, Zagoskin_PRB_2012, Abah_PRL_2014, Ferdi_PRE_2014, Rui_PRE_2015, Xiao_PLA_2018, Niedenzu_Nature_2018, Wang_PRE_2019, Assis_PRE_2020}, spin \cite{Jackson_PRA_2018}, superconducting reservoirs \cite{Rafael_PRB_2022, Hardal_PRE_2017}, etc. Importantly, current technological advances promise to build such reservoirs in physical systems like trapped ions, cavity QED, nuclear magnetic resonance etc \cite{Murch_Nature_2013, Carvalho_PRL_2001, Werlang_PRA_2008, Pielawa_PRL_2007, Werlang1_PRA_2008, Prado_PRL_2009, Verstraete_Nature_2009, Hama_PRL_2018, Lovric_PRA_2007, Alvarez_PRL_2011}.
 The main motive behind this quantum reservoir engineering is to find ways to obtain a better overall performance of the engines \cite{Sebastian_Review_AVS_2022, Mendon_PRR_2020}.
 On the other hand, there are also constant efforts to quantify quantum correlations from the thermodynamic perspective \cite{ollivier2001, horodecki2002, aditi2005, bera2017} and such quantities can also be shown to have relation with the efficiency of quantum Carnot engines \cite{Dillenschneider_EPL_2009, Llobet_PRX_2015}.